Accused Libyan bombmaker in Pan Am downing now in US custody

 The statement added that “Scottish prosecutors and police, working with U.K. government and U.S. colleagues, will continue to pursue this investigation, with the sole aim of bringing those who acted along with al-Megrahi to justice."

 Hui reported from London.
-Associated Press writer Jack Jeffrey in Cairo contributed to this report.
+Associated Press writers Jack Jeffery in Cairo and Carolyn Thompson in Buffalo contributed to this report.

 Credit: Dave Caulkin